MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Vision-Based Target Detection

+The vision-based target detection phase sets up the~\ac{IBVS} problem using the classifier and tracking algorithms as feedback from the environment (see, Fig.~\ref{fig:systemSchematicDescription}).
+There are four components that constitute this part: the \textit{vision target selector}, the \textit{detection} and \textit{tracking algorithm}, and the \textit{distance vector computing}. \Figure[!t]()[width=0.48\textwidth]{pdf/boundingBoxes.pdf}{Bounding box selection algorithm.
+The detection results are obtained by using the Haar cascade features type.
+The maximum (left) and average (right) bounding boxes are computed by using the result obtained from detection (center). }

-The vision-based target detection phase (see, Fig.~\ref{fig:systemSchematicDescription}) is divided into four parts: the \textit{vision target selector}, the \textit{detection} and \textit{tracking algorithms} and the \textit{distance vector computing}.
-The vision target selector manages the switching from detection to tracking when recognizing the target: the detector (see Sec.\ref{subsec:classifierSynthesis}) is used only at the first step or in case of partial occlusion, otherwise a CAMShift tracking algorithm~\cite{Corke2011} is employed to follow the car along the path.
-Then, recognized the target, the distance vector computing block deals with generating the references for the drone trajectory control measuring the distance between the image and bounding box centroids.
+The vision target selector takes care of switching between the detection and the tracking algorithms based on the recognition results: the detector is used only at the first step or in case of partial occlusion, otherwise a~\ac{CAMShift} tracking algorithm~\cite{Corke2011} is employed to follow the car along the path.
+This algorithm performs target tracking by searching for its probability distribution pattern in a local adaptive size window.
+Although it does not guarantee the best performances, the algorithm supplies reliable and robust results~\cite{Artner2008}.